martin-dimi/Game-of-life/README.md

 # Game-of-life

-## Introduction
+## About
 This is Conway's version of Game of life.
 Made as an assignment for Concurrent Computing.
 The simulation is designed to work on xCORE-200 eXplorerKIT.
+Some of the core features are parallel programming, synchronization and bit-packing.

 ## Functionality
 **The simulation is written in XC.**